MargauxLefebvre/LatinAmerica_vivax/README.md

 This repository is for this paper:

-The languages used are mainly bash and R. At the end of the README of each part, there is a description of the software used (with its version) and the information of the R session.
+The languages used are mainly bash and R. For each part, software and version are specified.

 # Summary